mehulagg/gitlab/doc/administration/repository_storage_types.md

 ### Object storage support

-This table shows which storable objects are storable in which types of storage:
+This table shows which storable objects are storable in each storage type:

 | Storable object  | Legacy storage | Hashed storage | S3 compatible | GitLab version |
 |:-----------------|:---------------|:---------------|:--------------|:---------------|